crashoverride777/swifty-ads/README.md

 (see the sample project or http://stackoverflow.com/questions/26913799/ios-swift-xcode-6-remove-println-for-release-version)

+Note:

+If you will use AppLovin for tvOS you will have to do these steps for your tvOS target as well

 # AdMob/CustomAds

 - Step 1: Sign up for a Google AdMob account and create your real adUnitIDs for your app, one for each type of ad you will use (Banner, Interstitial, Reward Ads).